Redherring32/TinyTendo/README.md

 * Update readme image to reflect current hardware revision

-* Put together BOM of parts not available from Mouser/Digikey

 * Figure out what I am forgetting to add to TO-DO

 ## License: